Adaptive and Robust Multi-Task Learning: Methodologies

 of the form \eqref{eqn-mtl-obj} with shifted loss functions.
 We will choose algorithms according to $\Omega$.
 The whole procedure above is summarized in Algorithm \ref{alg-armul}.
 For simplicity, we only perform a single iteration of proximal gradient descent.
 Numerical experiments show that this already gives satisfactory results.

-Having introduced the general procedure, we now focus on three important cases of ARMUL \eqref{eqn-armul} and derive the updating rules for their $\bGamma$'s. \begin{enumerate} \item Vanilla ARMUL: $\Omega = \{ \bbeta \bm{1}_m^{\top} :~\bbeta \in \RR^d \}$.
-The original program \eqref{eqn-armul} is equivalent to
+Having introduced the general procedure, we now focus on three important cases of ARMUL \eqref{eqn-armul} and derive the updating rules for their $\bGamma$'s.
+Their Python implementations are available at \texttt{https://github.com/kw2934/ARMUL/}.